 Pew works across the globe to conduct public opinion surveys on a broad array of subjects ranging from people's assessments of their own lives to their views about the current state of the world and important issues of the day.
 This work includes numerous major reports on topics such as attitudes toward American foreign policy, globalization, terrorism, and democracy.

 This report is a collaborative effort based on the input and analysis of the following individuals.
-Richard Wike, Director, Global Attitudes Research Shannon Schumacher, Research Associate James Bell, Vice President, Global Strategy Alexandra Castillo, Research Associate Jeremiah Cha, Research Assistant Aidan Connaughton, Research Assistant Stefan S. Cornibert, Communications Manager Claudia Deane, Vice President, Research Kat […]
+Nida Asheer, Communications Associate James Bell, Vice President, Global Strategy Nick Bertoni, Panel Manager Alexandra Castillo, Research Associate Jeremiah Cha, Research Assistant Aidan Connaughton, Research Assistant Stefan S. Cornibert, Communications Manager Claudia Deane, Vice President, Research Kat Devlin, Research […]

-The post 1.
-Attitudes toward democratic rights and institutions appeared first on Pew Research Center's Global Attitudes Project.
+The post In Taiwan, Views of Mainland China Mostly Negative appeared first on Pew Research Center's Global Attitudes Project.